jingminhu2021/ESM_SBRP/README.md

 ## 1. Prerequisites
 ### 1.1 Installation
 Please ensure that you have the following installed on your machine.
-You can follow this installation guide (https://docs.google.com/document/d/1hSqhVbgbclf-eOvBx5BQhaTJHxbUSUN4wZTrLNUMyUk/edit).

 - Python 3
 - Visual Studio Code